waldyrious/primerpedia/CONTRIBUTING.md

 - Pull requests should normally be merged using the [semi-linear workflow](http://www.bitsnbites.eu/a-tidy-linear-git-history/).
   This means rebasing the PR on top of the latest `gh-pages` branch, and merging with `--no-ff`.
+  - Whenever a rebase is done, make sure to force-push the rebased branch first, and only then the merge (or do the merge using the web UI), otherwise GitHub won't be able to automatically detect the merge.
-  If no commits have been made to `gh-pages` since the commits in the PR, then the "Merge" button of GitHub's web interface can be used to do this.
+  - If no commits have been made to `gh-pages` since the commits in the PR, then the "Merge" button of GitHub's web interface can be used to do this.

 - Returning contributors should be given collaborator status in the repository.